kentcdodds/cross-env/README.md

 ## Why?

-Windows will choke when you set environment variables with `NODE_ENV=production` like that.
-This makes it so you can have a single command without worrying about setting the environment variable properly for the platform.
+Most Windows command prompts will choke when you set environment variables with `NODE_ENV=production` like that.
+(The exception is [Bash on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about), which uses native Bash.)

+`cross-env` makes it so you can have a single command without worrying about setting the environment variable properly for the platform.
 Just set it like you would if it's running on a unix system, and `cross-env` will take care of setting it properly.

 ## Known limitations